 - The Macro View on Micro Units, Urban Land Institute (2014) – This report provides extensive background and insights into micro-units from a developer’s perspective – describing typical characteristics, market trends, and occupancy levels.

-- Understanding Today’s Manufactured Housing, Manufactured Housing Institute (2017) – Prepared by an industry group, this brief describes the characteristics of manufactured homes in terms of quality, affordability, and siting and placement.
+- Understanding Today’s Manufactured Housing, Manufactured Housing Institute (2017) – This brief, prepared by an industry group, describes the characteristics of manufactured homes in terms of quality, affordability, and siting and placement.

-- Housing Boulder: A Toolkit of Housing Options, City of Boulder (July 2015) – Prepared as a discussion document, this report includes an array of tools that can be used to address Boulder’s housing challenges.
+- Housing Boulder: A Toolkit of Housing Options, City of Boulder, CO (2015) – This report, prepared as a discussion document, includes an array of tools that can be used to address Boulder’s housing challenges.
 The first section discusses opportunities for lower-cost housing types, including accessory dwelling units, mobile home parks, and tiny homes.